RobertDaleSmith/SNESpad/README.md

 Included in this repository are three examples that demonstrate different use cases for the SNESpad library.

-1. [serial.ino](examples/serial/serial.ino) - Demonstrates how to use the SNESpad library to monitor a SNES controller over a USB serial connection.
+1. [serial-print.ino](examples/serial-print/serial-print.ino) - Demonstrates how to use the SNESpad library to monitor compatible SNES devices over a USB serial monitor.

-2. [hid.ino](examples/hid/hid.ino) - Demonstrates how to use the SNESpad library to create HID mouse and HID joystick USB devices using a SNES controller.
+2. [hid-gamepad-mouse-keyboard.ino](examples/arduino-only/hid-gamepad-mouse-keyboard.ino) - Demonstrates how to use the SNESpad library to create and all-in-one mouse, keyboard and gamepad USB HID device for Arduino devices.

-3. [xinput.ino](examples/xinput/xinput.ino) - Demonstrates how to use the SNESpad library to create an XInput USB controller using a SNES controller or mouse.
+3. [xinput-gamepad.ino](examples/arduino-only/xinput-gamepad/xinput-gamepad.ino) - Demonstrates how to use the SNESpad library to create an Arduino XInput USB controller using a SNES controller or mouse.

 ## Compatibility and Hardware

+### SNES Peripherials

+- [x] Generic SNES Controllers
+- [x] Generic NES Controllers
+- [x] Official Super NES Mouse
+- [x] Hyperkin SNES Mouse
+- [x] XBand Keyboard
+- [ ] NTT Controller
+- [ ] Super Multitap
+- [ ] Konami Justifier
+- [ ] Super Scope

+### Microcontrollers

 This project is designed with a custom PCB that interfaces the SNES pins with the GPIO of an Arduino Nano.
 The board uses a common pinout and is also compatible with any board that matches the Arduino Pro Micro footprint.